RodionGork/avr-mic-loader/idea-proof/README.md

 Debug mode is enabled by connecting `pin 9` to `GND` (in this case serial console shows reception of every bit, ADC levels etc).

+### Receiver-air

+This setup requires few more components (transistor, capacitor and resistor.
+Scheme is yet to be added.
+Explanation too.